A Guide to Understand Blockchain Consensus Algorithms

-A blockchain consensus protocol, in this situation, offers rewards for good behavior and punish the bad actors.
-This way, it ensures regulating economic incentive too.
+A consensus blockchain protocol, in this situation, offers rewards for good behavior and punishes the bad actors.
+This way, it ensures regulating economic incentives too.

 3. Fair & Equitable

-Consensus mechanisms enable anyone to participate in the network and using the same basics.
+Consensus mechanisms enable anyone to participate in the network and use the same basics.
 This way, it justifies the open-source and decentralization property of the blockchain system.

 4. Prevent Double Spending